dogukandiragan/dogukandiragan/README.md

 - 🔭 I have experience on .Net Technologies for years working with C# and SQL

-- 👨‍💻 I’m good at **Windows Forms, Entity Framework, T-Sql Features, WebAPI, MVC.Net**
+- 👨‍💻 I’m good at **Windows Forms, Entity Framework, T-Sql Features, WebAPI, Web Forms and MVC.Net**

 - 👨‍💻 I have some skills about **ReactJS and Cloud Computing**